JarodeRatsimb/Flashcard/README.md

 ## About

-A web app that consists of flashcards hwere you have to guess the capital of countries.
-The front is the name of the country and its flag and the back is the Capital.
+A web app that consists of flashcards where you guess the capital of countries.
+The front is the name of the country and its flag, and the back is the Capital.
 The back of the flashcards are revealed upon hover.

 ## Tech Stack